QuadSpinner/Gaea-Docs/source/Guide/5-Build/1-Building.md

 Check this option to open the build destination folder when the build completes.

+### Beep when done

+Checking this option will sound a beep when the build is complete.

 ## Version Control and Organization

 ### Organizing Builds